artoh/paikalla/documentation/kyselyt.md

 # Ohjaajat
 SELECT etunimi, sukunimi, puhelin, email
 FROM ryhmassa JOIN henkilo
 ON ryhmassa.henkiloid=henkilo.id WHERE ryhmaid=?
-AND ohjaaja
+AND ohjaaja ORDER BY sukunimi

 # Kokoontumiset
 SELECT kokous.id, kokous.alkaa, kokous.paattyy, kokous.sijainti, kokous.kuvaus
 FROM kokous WHERE ryhmaid=?
 AND kokous.paattyy > ?
+ORDER BY kokous.alkaa

 ```